Patent firm sues German retailers over HTC phones

-FRANKFURT Patent firm IPCom has sued German retailers for patent infringement for continuing to sell phones made by HTC (2498.TW), the No. 4 smartphone maker globally.
+FRANKFURT Patent firm IPCom has sued German retailers for patent infringement for continuing to sell phones made by HTC, the No. 4 smartphone maker globally.

 All HTC smartphones use UMTS technology.